 8/1/2018 – DAY 0 : 48,150 miles on ODO – TIRES Brand New ~ 2 miles.
 Starting out at 7mm.
 I read a lot of tires start at 10mm?
 All the spots I checked were ~7mm.
 I am sure the tire size and type will determine how much initial tread you get.
 It seemed like a normal new tire tread depth to me.

 8/3/2018 : I am really happy with how quiet these are so far.
-They seem quieter then my OEM tires, but the OEM were pretty worn.
+The OHTSU are quieter then my OEM tires, but the OEM are pretty worn.
 I will update as these wear down.

 8/3/2018 : Summer right now and warm and hot.
 So far great traction. waiting for some rain and snow this winter to see how they do.
 Will update this periodically.

 I bought these OHTSU FP 0612 A/S at a local discount wheel and tire.
 The store price was $59.00 but they had the price listed online on their website the night before for $49.00 and they matched that price.
 Interestingly when I look now they are at $46, so it pays to keep an eye on the website.
 Or if your at the store just ask them to match the lowest price you can find.
 I have had really good luck with Discount Tire and always seem to go back to them over others.

 I am really happy with the Ohtsu FP0612 so far.
-The price for a full set of tires was much cheaper then I expected.
-They are quiet and I have had no issues so far.
-I hope it stays that way.
-I will update this with the wear also, as I am curious how long they will last.
-Hit me up on facebook if you try them or have tried them and have any issues.
-Curious to see other peoples luck with them.
-Safe Travels – MRTB_Joe
+The price for a full set of these tires is very reasonable in my opinion and they are quiet and I have had no issues so far.
+I will update this post with the tread wear, as I am curious how long they will last.